Back to Insights INSIGHTS

 The right answer for most businesses

 The question we ask every client: "What does your team do every week that takes significant time, follows a consistent pattern, and produces a predictable output?"
 Those are your custom AI opportunities.
-Everything else is probably off-the-shelf territory.
+Everything else is probably off-the-shelf — or, increasingly in May 2026, agentic — territory.

-If you're weighing up whether a productivity AI subscription is worth it for your business, or wondering what a custom tool for a specific process might cost and deliver, that's exactly the kind of conversation we have on a discovery call.
+If you're weighing up whether a productivity AI subscription is worth it for your business, whether a Copilot Cowork or Agent 365 pilot makes sense now they're GA, or wondering what a custom tool for a specific process might cost and deliver, that's exactly the kind of conversation we have on a discovery call — and the AI Growth Lab gives you a way to try one custom automation against a real process before committing to anything bigger.

 Not sure which approach is right for you?